 LOR Guidelines for Getting into Ivy League Schools for MS from India

 Letters of recommendation (LOR) play a very vital role in the admission process.
 In fact, even a single letter might at times change the committee’s overall outlook towards the applicant and thus potentially change the application’s outcome.

 The committee attaches a lot of importance to these letters since they provide evaluations of the applicant by professors and/or supervisors who have closely monitored the applicant’s work over a period of time.
 However, the committee is also smart enough to detect anomalies in the letters most of the time.

 How do Adcoms Evaluate LOR?

 Every admission committee has professors who have reviewed applications year after year and have read a variety of recommendation letters, besides composing them for their own students.
 They can thus use some helpful cues to find out whether the recommendation has indeed been composed in confidentiality by the person it claims to be.

 Even easier to figure out are cases where the recommendation writer clearly does not know the applicant well and has written the letter off a standard template.
 Such letters usually just praise the applicant without citing any personal experiences or facts to support their claims.
 They, therefore, sound too generic and could have been written by the recommender for any applicant.

-Such a letter not only gives the committee an idea of the applicant’s impression on the recommender but also highlights projects, achievements and other salient information which might not be evident from the rest of the application.
+Such a letter not only gives the committee an idea of the applicant’s impression of the recommender but also highlights projects, achievements, and other salient information which might not be evident from the rest of the application.